Regression-Games/RGUnityBots/README.md

 - RGState on GameObjects
 - Actions on GameObjects
 - Defining custom replay models based on your RGState types.
 If you don't, all models will be a default capsule model
   - Update Editor/Prefabs/RGReplayObject.Object.Model.ReplayModelManager(script) to add character type name to Prefab mappings for each GameObject that is implemented with RGState.
-(TODO: Maybe in the future we update this to be part of the RGState itself?).
+(TODO: Maybe in the future we update this to be part of the RGState or RGAgent itself?).
 - Starting Regression Games Bots on match start
   ```
 RGSettings rgSettings = RGSettings.GetOrCreateSettings();
 if (rgSettings.GetUseSystemSettings())